cognitedata/generator-create-react-redux-app/generators/app/templates/docs/create-redux-app/README.md

 #### 1. For Chrome
  - from [Chrome Web Store](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd);
- - or build it with `npm i && npm run build:extension` and [load the extension's folder](https://developer.chrome.com/extensions/getstarted#unpacked) `./build/extension`;
+ - or build it with `yarn i && yarn run build:extension` and [load the extension's folder](https://developer.chrome.com/extensions/getstarted#unpacked) `./build/extension`;
- - or run it in dev mode with `npm i && npm start` and [load the extension's folder](https://developer.chrome.com/extensions/getstarted#unpacked) `./dev`.
+ - or run it in dev mode with `yarn i && yarn start` and [load the extension's folder](https://developer.chrome.com/extensions/getstarted#unpacked) `./dev`.

 #### 2. For Firefox
  - from [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/remotedev/);
- - or build it with `npm i && npm run build:firefox` and [load the extension's folder](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) `./build/firefox` (just select a file from inside the dir).
+ - or build it with `yarn i && yarn run build:firefox` and [load the extension's folder](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) `./build/firefox` (just select a file from inside the dir).

 #### 3. For Electron
   - just specify `REDUX_DEVTOOLS` in [`electron-devtools-installer`](https://github.com/GPMDP/electron-devtools-installer).